riasingh2353/team27/docs/about.md

 ## Ben Taussig

-Ben is an elder lich, spawned during the Neoproterozoic Era and skilled in necromancy, coffee making, and aquakinesis.
+Ben is an elder lich, spawned during the Neoproterozoic Era and skilled in necromancy and aquakinesis.
 Neglect his warnings at your peril.

 ![Ben](./media/about_us/ben.png)